BNWong2000/Java-Subset-To-MIPS-Compiler/README.md

-# CPSC-411-Project
+# Java Subset to MIPS compiler
 Branden Wong

+This compiler compiles a specific subset of Java into MIPS assembly code.
+The specification for this subset can be found [here](https://pages.cpsc.ucalgary.ca/~aycock/411/spec.html).

 ## How to Build:
 ### Prerequisites:
 - Ensure that your computer is running c++14 and contains the clang++ compiler
 - Ensure that the Fast Lexical Analyzer Tool (FLEX) libary is installed on your computer.
-This can be found here: [FLEX](https://github.com/westes/flex)).
+This can be found here: [FLEX](https://github.com/westes/flex).
 - Ensure that the Bison libary is installed on your computer.
-This can be found here: [Bison](https://www.gnu.org/software/bison/)).
+This can be found here: [Bison](https://www.gnu.org/software/bison/).

 ### Build Instructions:
 1. Clone this repository, and navigate to the base folder, `Java-Subset-To-MIPS-Compiler`